TaylorJadin/jadin.me/content/posts/2022/on-the-edtech-angst/index.md

 >
 > Now that the company has been acquired, I don't have an answer when someone asks me that "gotcha" question.
 You got me: "Nope.
 There's not a goddamn thing."
 And that certainly means it's time for me to step away from ed-tech for good.

-I understand that this is a little type of edtech that Audrey is referring to here, most likely, but it still touches a nerve if you happen to work at a small edtech company, like Reclaim.
+I understand that the type of edtech that Audrey is referring to here is part of a bigger industry and isn't MY edtech, but it still touches a nerve if you happen to work at a small edtech company, like Reclaim.
 I think this is where Jim's coming from in his first post, [Is Edtech Dead?](https://bavatuesdays.com/is-edtech-dead/)
 > Am I working in a Reclaim bubble?
 I remain very much compelled by the work we do in this “dead” field, and I have not abandoned all hope just yet.

 In my opinion, the best edtech is the kind that operates in an exploratory space, but one that is not driven by investor priorities, an idea that [Jim digs into in his follow-up:](https://bavatuesdays.com/thinking-about-edtech/)